hyper07/apan5210/README.md

 │   ├── Home.py                   # Main entry point for the Streamlit app
 │   ├── agents/                   # Folder for agents
 │   ├── controllers/              # Folder for contollers
-│   ├── db/                       # Folder for chroma sql
 │   ├── files/                    # Folder for all the files
 │   ├── locales/                  # Folder for locales(languages)
 │   ├── pages/                    # Folder for additional pages